mikemajesty/nestjs-microservice-boilerplate-api/TRACING.md

   }
   ```

-- Call the instance HTTP and magic :).
+- Call the instance HTTP.

   ```
   # internal